Salisbury Dog Bite Attorney

 Have you been bitten by a dog?
-Schedule a free consultation and tell my firm about the attack.
+Schedule a free consultation and tell our Salisbury dog bite lawyer about the attack.

 Dog owners have a duty of care to prevent their animals from causing harm to others.
 Maryland is what is known as a “strict liability” state concerning dog bites.
 This means that even if an owner has taken reasonable care to restrain a dog, they can still be held liable for any damages their pets cause.
 This is true not just of dog bites, but can apply to almost any harm that a dog causes.
 For example, if a dog charges, knocking you over and breaking your wrist, you may hold their owner liable for damages.
 Strict liability may also hold true whether or not an animal has a past history of violent tendencies.

 - Initial and future medical costs